A hearty, meaty stew is such a classic comfort-food dinner, especially when it’s cold outside.

 The best way to reheat stew is on the stove.
 Transfer your leftover stew into a pot and set it over medium-low heat.
 Gently stir in a few tablespoons of stock to improve the consistency.
 Reheat for 5-7 minutes (until bubbling) and then simmer for another 2-3 minutes.
 Stir occasionally.

-- Cut up any massive chunks of meat or vegetables before reheating to ensure you don’t end up with beef that’s cold in the middle.
+Cut up any massive chunks of meat or vegetables before reheating to make sure they heat all the way through.

-- Use stock (low-sodium if you have it) to loosen up the sauce if it’s congealed in the fridge.
+Use stock (low-sodium if you have it) to loosen up the sauce if it’s congealed in the fridge.
 Water will work but can dilute the flavors.
+If you don’t have stock, consider mixing water with juice, beer, or wine.

 Reheating stew on the stove